ItsFuntum/Juxtaposition-Enhancer/README.md

 # Juxtaposition-Enhancer
-Tampermonkey script that improves Pretendo's Juxtaposition
+Tampermonkey script that improves Pretendo's Juxtaposition on the web